italia/developers.italia.it/_pages/en/gsoc-ideas.md

         <tr role="row" class="odd">
             <td tabindex="0">General</td>
             <td>
-                <b>Plan and develop a novel <i>electronic class register</i> for the hospital school</b><br /> The italian <i>hospital schools</i> need a specialized class register with features slightly different from the traditional registers.
-Together with the ad-hoc team of our university, the candidate will analyze the current solutions in the FOSS panorama, design the novel architecture, plan the work in an AGILE fashion, develop the code and define a deployment strategy.
+                <b>Plan and develop a novel <i>electronic class register</i> for the hospital school</b><br /> The Italian <i>hospital schools</i> need a specialized class register with features slightly different from the traditional registers.
+Together with an ad-hoc team of the Polytechnic University of Turin, you should analyze the current solutions in the FOSS panorama, design the novel architecture, develop the code and define a deployment strategy.
 The starting point of the project will be the working solution already deployed by the team several years ago (that needs restyling).
                 <br />
                 <b>Mentor:</b> The Open Education team at Politecnico di Torino
                 <br />